 At first glance, there is an obvious difference between a Twin bed and a King bed: the size.
-In fact, a King bed is roughly the same size as two Twin XL beds put together.
-So it’s easy to see that these beds are suited for different people with different needs.
-We’ve put together all the things you should consider when looking at both a Twin bed and a King bed.
+The size of a King bed is roughly the approximate size of two Twin XL beds pushed together – it’s quite easy to understand that these beds are suited for very different people with very different needs – we’ve compiled all the things people should consider when bed shopping.

 Standard (or Eastern) King: